Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Cunning Linguist: Takes Spanish lessons at school, and at least knows enough to pull off a Bilingual Backfire.

-- Cut Himself Shaving: In the Civil War post-credits scene, he tries to brush off the injuries he received in the large-scale airport battle as just being from a fight with "a Brooklynite named Steve and his huge friend."
+- Cut Himself Shaving: In the Civil War post-credits scene, he tries to brush off the injuries he received in the large-scale airport battle as just being from a fight with "a Brooklynite named Steve and his huge friend," which is entirely true.

 - Deadpan Snarker: He's more snarky than deadpan, but he gets in a few good ones.Falcon: I don't know if you've been in a fight before, but there's usually not this much talking.